jakerhodes/RF-PHATE/README.rst

 Installation and updating
 -------------------------

 Use the package manager `pip` to install RF-PHATE.
 Rerun this command to check for and install updates.
 Installation should take no more than 5 minutes.
+The package requires `python>=3.7`.

 .. code-block:: bash